 *.iso images allow you to burn a full copy of large pieces of content to a CD or DVD from a single file.
-You can download .iso images of Microsoft software from Microsoft Imagine or our other Microsoft Discount programs to burn to disk on your computer.
+You can download .iso images of Microsoft software from Azure Dev Tools for Teaching or our other Microsoft Discount programs to burn to disk on your computer.

 The instructions below follow the .iso image-burning process in Windows 7 at IT Computer Classrooms.
 The process is similar in earlier versions of Windows.
 Check the Help section of your operating system for more information.